admiralyeoj/resume/resume.md

 - Built with WordPress, loaded through Composer, and a custom theme developed using the Sage framework by Roots.
 - The theme is using composer and yarn to install packages needed.
 - Selfhosted with my homelab, using AWS S3 bucket, for media storage, distributed via AWS CloudFront, and enhanced with Cloudflare for additional security and performance.
+- Created a CI/CD to automatically compile and build a docker package that allows easy updates to the website on my Homelab.
 - The code is viewable on github.

 **[_AniManager_](https://github.com/admiralyeoj/animanager)** Go application